 The dark night of the soul is a lightning bolt to your life.
 It rocks your world and makes you question everything you ever thought you knew.
 It can feel like you are going insane, or worse, that you are dying.
 In theory, a part of you is.

 The ego, in this context, is the mental construct you have created of yourself and the world.
-It is formed from a myriad of influences: past experiences, upbringing, belief systems, society, and so on.
+It is formed from a myriad of influences, including past experiences, upbringing, belief systems, and society, among others.
 Within the dark night, we begin to question reality and everything that has formed the ego self as it presently exists.
-You are becoming conscious of the ego and how it has led you astray in life; you are waking up to your true self.
-The ego perceives this as death, which is why it fights so hard to keep you exactly where you are.
-Change and the unknown are massive threats from the ego's perspective.
+You are becoming conscious of the ego and awakening to your true self.
+The ego perceives this as a form of death, which is why it resists so intensely.

 For me, I swam in the shallows for years, choosing to accumulate information over doing the inner work.
-My ego kept me here, but I was completely unconscious of this and believed I was partaking wholly in the process.
+My ego kept me here, but I was completely unaware of this and believed I was fully participating in the process.
 But in reality, I was attempting spiritual development without doing the necessary shadow work.
 Finally, I surrendered to the dark night and took the plunge inward to begin my healing process.

-The dark night/ego death is an extremely complex concept, and I am barely scratching the surface.
+The concept of dark night/ego death is extremely complex, and I am barely scratching the surface.
 You can find more information on the Resources page.
 If you are struggling and need assistance, please do not hesitate to contact a coach or therapist who can support you on this journey.

 Stage 4: Integration

-You are moving through massive shifts that not every person chooses to undertake.
+You are navigating through massive shifts that not everyone chooses to undertake.
 What you are doing is no small feat.
 Acclimation periods throughout the ascension process are necessary to allow for integration.
 We must implement the new energy into our lives, practice it, embody it, and heal what it calls us to heal.
 Evolution takes time.

 Taking the time to integrate can be difficult because we may want to rush forward to some nonexistent destination or continue accumulating knowledge.
 Not all steps of spiritual awakening are enjoyable, but they are necessary.
 This process is not a race, and attempting to rush through it will only extend the challenging parts.